Schemes of Arrangement: How They Work and How to Apply

 The chairman’s list of approved creditors – and the corresponding amounts of their admitted claims – will be posted at the meeting venue before the meeting.

-During the meeting, the scheme creditors will cast their votes on whether to go ahead with the scheme.
+During the meeting, the scheme creditors will cast their votes.
 As mentioned earlier, scheme creditors may be classified differently for voting purposes if they have differing interests.

 After voting, the chairman will tabulate the votes and announce the results.
-If more than 50% of the creditors or class of creditors (present and voting) holding at least 75% in value of debt claims agree to the proposed scheme, the Court will then decide whether to approve it.
+If at least 50% of the creditors or class of creditors (present and voting) holding at least 75% in value of debt claims agree to the proposed scheme, the court will then decide whether to approve it.

 - All statutory requirements for the scheme have been complied with;